• Community

 What is Psychotherapy?

 Psychotherapy training, much like the psychotherapy process itself, is deep journey of the soul.
-Training is lengthy and requires extensive personal psychotherapy, as the psychotherapist’s own self is an important component of this approach.
+Training is lengthy and requires extensive personal psychotherapy, as the psychotherapist’s own self is an important component of this work.
 A psychotherapist needs a deep understanding of the self and their own attachment and developmental injuries and unconscious patterns.
-For an in depth discussion around why the therapist’s own therapy is the foundation to becoming a great psychotherapist, you can read more at Why Your Therapist Should Be in Therapy.
+For an in depth discussion around why the therapist’s own therapy is the foundation to becoming a psychotherapist, you can read more at Why Your Therapist Should Be in Therapy

 How to Become a Psychotherapist?